Purple Innovation, Inc. Announ - GuruFocus.com

 Forward-Looking Statements

 Certain statements made in this release that are not historical facts are "forward-looking statements" within the meaning of the "safe harbor" provisions of the United States Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements include but are not limited to statements about the proposed offering of shares of Class A common stock, the proposed use of proceeds from the offering, and the expected option to purchase additional shares granted to the underwriters.
+Such forward-looking statements include but are not limited to statements about the completion and timing of closing of the offering and the proposed use of proceeds from the offering.
 Statements based on historical data are not intended and should not be understood to indicate the Company's expectations regarding future events.
 Forward-looking statements provide current expectations or forecasts of future events or determinations.
 These forward-looking statements are not guarantees of future performance, conditions or results, and involve a number of known and unknown risks, uncertainties, assumptions and other important factors, many of which are outside the Company's control, that could cause actual results or outcomes to differ materially from those discussed in the forward-looking statements.
-Factors that could influence the realization of forward-looking statements include the risk factors outlined in the "Risk Factors" section of the preliminary prospectus supplement related to this offering and accompanying base prospectus, and our Annual Report on Form 10-K filed with the SEC on March 1, 2022, as amended by our Annual Report on Form 10-K/A Amendment No. 1 filed with the SEC on March 16, 2022 and in the Company's other filings with the SEC.
+Factors that could influence the realization of forward-looking statements include the risk factors outlined in the "Risk Factors" section of the prospectus supplement related to this offering and accompanying base prospectus, and our Annual Report on Form 10-K filed with the SEC on March 1, 2022, as amended by our Annual Report on Form 10-K/A Amendment No. 1 filed with the SEC on March 16, 2022 and in the Company's other filings with the SEC.
 Many of these risks and uncertainties have been, and will be, exacerbated by the COVID–19 pandemic and any worsening of the global business and economic environment as a result.
 The Company does not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

 Investor Contact: